PD Info Public Domain Information Project

 Folk Song

 1873 V - Oh, give me a home Where the buffalo roam And the deer and the antelope play.
 C - Home, home on the range, Where the deer and the antelope play; Where seldom is heard a discouraging word, And the skies are not cloudy all day.
-PD Reprint

 Home Sweet Home